Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 5print("also budget: row statistics, registers, and kernel overhead")1simplified tile payload: 64 KiB

-2also budget: row statistics, registers, and kernel overheadImagine you're summarizing 1,000 package-risk scores, but the packing bench only fits 50 labels at a time.
-You don't need to hold all 1,000 scores to compute the final normalization.
+2also budget: row statistics, registers, and kernel overheadTo normalize 1,000 attention scores with a scratchpad that fits only 50 at a time, you don't need to hold all 1,000 scores to compute the final normalization.
 You keep running statistics and update them as each block arrives.

 Online softmax works the same way: instead of needing the full attention matrix to compute softmax, it maintains running statistics (max and sum) and updates them block by block, without introducing any approximation.